xavysp/DexiNed/README.md

 ## Dataset used for Training

 BIPED (Barcelona Images for Perceptual Edge Detection): This dataset is collected and annotated in the edge level for this work.
-See more details and download [here](https://xavysp.github.io/MBIPED/)
+See more details and download in: [Option1](https://xavysp.github.io/MBIPED/), [Option2](www.kaggle.com/dataset/f8d9bd9eac5c4c63c8df11f40e980c002c4c1278fcade27af89f64777500359c)

 ## Datasets used for Testing